top of page

 Checklist – 5 steps to start preventive conservation:

-Measure – Install thermo-hygrometers and record relative humidity and temperature values.
+• Measure – Install thermo-hygrometers and monitor relative humidity and temperature.

-Organize – Separate sensitive materials, optimize space, improve ventilation.
+• Organize – Separate sensitive materials, optimise space, improve ventilation.

-Raise awareness – Reinforce handling and cleaning practices with the entire team.
+• Raise awareness – Reinforce good handling and cleaning practices with the whole team.

-However, to ensure effectiveness, sustainability, and properly set priorities, a technical plan remains the best path forward.
+Still, to ensure long-term effectiveness and prioritisation, a technical conservation plan remains the most reliable and sustainable path forward.

 In conclusion: to conserve is to make informed decisions, in time